JyotiranjanBiswal/magento2-GuestOrderHistory/README.md

 # Decription

-implement guest order history feature.
-Please implement with a new controller that takes parameter(s) to query a single order and returns a json with information about order status, total, items (sku, item_id, price) and total invoiced.
+Implement guest order history feature with a new controller that takes parameter(s) to query a single order and returns a json with information about order status, total, items (sku, item_id, price) and total invoiced.

 ## Installation